Economy of the Ming dynasty: Second half of the 15th and beginning of the 16th century

 After years of economic depression, the economies of China and its neighboring countries experienced a revival in the latter half of the 15th century.
 This was largely due to two key factors: the increase in precious metal mining starting in the 1460s, (Note: The mining of precious metals increased slightly in China, Southeast Asia, and West Africa, and substantially in Europe.
 This led to a growth in the importation of Eastern goods (such as pepper, spices, and porcelain) into Central Asia, the Middle East, and Europe.
 In China, porcelain production increased once again, and commercial activities on the southeast coast expanded.) which led to a significant monetization of the economy, and the warming of the climate in the 1490s.
 This economic upturn brought about significant transformations, such as the growth of cities, particularly in the southern and southeastern regions, after 1470.
 This was supported by the expansion of foreign trade and the import of Japanese silver.

 In the second half of the 15th century, there was a significant shift in land ownership and taxation in China.
 Emperors, eunuchs, and courtiers took control of land and removed it from tax registers.
 This led to a large-scale privatization of state land, resulting in a decrease in the amount of cultivated land owned by the state.
 By the end of the 15th century, the state's share of cultivated land had decreased from two-thirds to only one-eighth.
 This decline in state-owned land also had a significant impact on state income, with land tax revenue falling from 32 million to 23 million danan in just one century after the Yongle era.
 Additionally, the number of soldier-peasants also decreased, and by the Chenghua era (1465–1488), they were only paying a tenth of the amount of grain they originally paid.
-In response to these changes, the government increased the tax on the remaining state-owned land, which was now almost equivalent to rent, to one dan per mu.
+The government increased taxes on the remaining state-owned land, which had become almost equivalent to rent, to one dan per mu.